What’s in a credit score?

 Seeing multiple, different scores?

-2. You might not have your real FICO score.
+Another explanation for different numbers is that you might not have your real FICO score.
 If you obtained your score yourself for free, there’s a good chance that it’s based on a different scoring model.
 A FICO score will always say it’s a FICO score.
 And the only direct consumer access to FICO scores is through myFICO.com.